saksham2882/mern-food-app/README.md

 # MERN Food Ordering App

-A full-stack food ordering application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-This project allows users to browse a variety of dishes, add items to their cart, apply coupons, place orders with Stripe payment integration, and track their order history.
-The app is designed to be responsive, user-friendly, and scalable, with a robust backend and an intuitive frontend.
+A full-stack food ordering application built using the MERN stack.
+It lets users explore dynamic dishes, add them to the cart, apply coupons, and place orders with secure Stripe payments.
+The backend handles all operations smoothly using Node.js, Express, and MongoDB, while the React frontend delivers a fast and clean experience.
+It balances functionality, performance, and user experience effectively.

 ## Table of Contents
 - [Project Overview](#project-overview)